Masty88/api_map_viewer/README.md

 # API Documentation

 ## Introduction
-This API provides endpoints to calculate areas and percentages based on groups.Api created to work with the <map-viewer> <a href="https://github.com/Masty88/urban-twin">web components </a>
+This API provides endpoints to calculate areas and percentages based on groups.
+The API was created to work with the <map-viewer> web components.
+This document will be updated with information on how to use the clustering function to identify and group similar data points, for example to identify different land use types or vegetation groups in an urban twin map.
+This could be useful for example for city planning, ecological studies or even virtual reality applications.
 ## Installation
 1. Clone the repository: `git clone https://github.com/your/repository.git`
 2. Install the required dependencies: `pip install -r requirements.txt`